BBA Strong

 Section 7.3 – Annual Reporting

-All disbursements require authorization from the President or designee and reconciliation by the CPA firm.
-Records will be stored securely and available to officers on request.
+All disbursements require authorization from the President or designated Officer and reconciliation by the accounting firm.

-Financial summaries may be made available to members upon request or through the Association’s member portal.
+Financial summaries may be made available to members upon request or through approved member communication platforms.

 Article 8 – Digital Operations & Communications